Assurance Wireless Lifeline Free Smartphone Plan

 If you find that you need more data, you could always purchase additional limits.
 The amounts listed below are for 30 days service:

-You could also purchase additional talk minutes as follows:
+You could also purchase additional talk minutes at the cost of $.10 per minute.

 Qualifying for Assurance Wireless